exercism/typescript/CONTRIBUTING.md

 #### Syncing the exercise

 Syncing an exercise with _canonical data_: There is a [problem-specifications][problem-specifications] repository that holds test data in a standardised format.
 These tests are occasionally fixed, improved, added, removed or otherwise changed.
-Each change also changes the _version_ of that canonical data.
 Syncing an exercise consists of:

-  - updating or adding the `"version"` key in the `package.json` file,
+  - updating `tests.toml`,
   - updating the `<slug>.test.ts` file,
   - match the `example.js` file to still work with the new tests, and
-  - regenerate the `README.md`, should there be any changes.
+  - regenerate the `README.md`][doc-readme], should there be any changes.

 #### Improving or adding mentor notes